doanhtu07/my-terminal-dotfiles/sync-wsl-dotfiles/sync/nvim/README.md

 brew install gzip
 ```

-### Mason issues
+### Neovim Mason issues

 Each package might require different stuff to install

-So it's better to install each one that you need and fix errors if there are any
+So it's better to install each LSP that you need and fix errors if there are any

-But for many packages, you will need python to build
+But for many LSP packages, you will need python to build

-It's wise to do:
+I usually do:

 ```bash
 pyenv install 3.12